This post is also available in: Deutsch (German)

 - Transfer the chickpeas to a saucepan, add water.
 Boil on high for 30 minutes.

 - Reduce to medium.
 Add baking soda.
 Boil for another 60 minutes.

 - Drain the chickpeas in a colander.
 Let cool for 1 hour.

 - Peel a garlic clove.
 Add to the food processor.

 - Add chickpeas to the food processor.
 Blend garlic and chickpeas into a smooth mixture.

-- Add tahini, water, sea salt and lemon salt to the food processor.
+- Add tahini, water, sea salt and lemon juice (freshly squeezed or bottled) to the food processor.
 Blend for another 2 minutes until smooth.

 - Transfer into a flat bowl or plate.
 Garnish with olive oil, sumac and parsley leaves.

 - The nutritional values are rough indications.
 They can vary according to the exact weight, type and brand of your ingredients.